"We Demand Justice!": Towards Social Context Grounding of Political Texts: Social Context Grounding Tasks

 \subsubsection{Vague Text Data Collection}

-We focus our vague text collection on the tweets posted by politicians (i.e. senators and representatives) during the years $2019$ to $2021$ from Congress Tweets corpus.
-The tweets are collected automatically on a daily basis.
-We identify a list of $9$ well-known events that happened during that period (including related entities) and use the number of news reports related to each event to determine the duration of each event.
-We then get the tweets posted during the time frame we predict.
-By using a pre-trained named entity recognition (NER) model based on BERT \citep{devlin-etal-2019-bert}, we collect tweets that do not contain entity mentions to identify potential candidates for vague texts that can be interpreted in opposing senses.
-We manually inspect and identify such examples.
+Data collection was done in several steps.
+(1)\textbf{Vague Texts Collection}.
+We collected vague text candidates from tweets by US politicians (i.e. senators and representatives) between the years $2019$ to $2021$ from Congress Tweets corpus.
+We identified a list of $9$ well-known events from that period and identified event-related tweets using their time frame and relevant hashtags.
+We used a pre-trained BERT-based \citep{devlin-etal-2019-bert} NER model to collect tweets that contain few or no entity mentions to identify potential candidates for vague texts.
+We manually identified examples that could have contrasting senses by flipping their social context.
+We obtain $93$ vague text candidates via this process.

-We match the $93$ ambiguous tweets that we found with different events that fit them.
-We use both Democrat and Republican as the author party affiliation.
-Using the above method, we are able to generate a total of $600$ examples from AMT.
-For each tweet, we ask two questions to AMT workers: 1) we ask the worker to identify the sentiment towards the three most relevant entities in the event and 2) write a detailed explanation of the tweet given the event and author's party affiliation.
-After this step, each example was manually screened by in-house annotators to verify correctness.
-We then ask three domain experts to vote on whether the annotation correctly reflects its given context.
-Using manual inspection we are able to create a total of $374$ good examples.
+(2) \textbf{In-Context Plausible Meaning Annotation}.
+We match the $93$ ambiguous tweets with different events that fit them.
+We use both Democrat/Republican as the author party affiliation.
+We obtain $600$ \textit{context-tweet} pairs for AMT annotation.
+For each tweet, we ask AMT workers to annotate the following two aspects: 1) sentiment towards the three most relevant entities in the event (sanity check) and 2) a detailed explanation of the \textit{intended meaning} given the event and author's party affiliation.
+We obtain $469$ reasonable annotations.
+After this step, each annotation was screened by in-house annotators.
+We ask three in-house annotators to vote on the \textit{correctness}, \textit{appropriateness}, and \textit{plausibility} of the annotation given the context.
+Thus, we create a total of $374$ examples.